doolin/outsidein/emailkata.md

 If you use the environment variables `SENDGRID_USERNAME` and `SENDGRID_PASSWORD`, you will be able to leverage Heroku's automatically set environment variables.
 This is convenient for a number of reasons, mainly because it's convenient.

+# Checklist

+In approximate order of implementation:

+1. App a spec for the mailer template file.
+1. Add the email template to  `/app/mailers`.

+For simple testing:

+1. Add a view template spec checking for a link to an action which fires an email.
+1. Add the view.
+1. Add a controller spec on that action
+1. Add the controller action.